Monokuma: Video games and anime

-In Danganronpa Another Episode: Ultra Despair Girls (2014), set between the first and second games, a new arm of Monokuma robots are commanded by the Warriors of Hope to kill every adult within Towa City for their acts of child abuse.
+In Danganronpa Another Episode: Ultra Despair Girls (2014), set between the first and second games, a new arm of Monokuma robots are commanded by the Warriors of Hope to kill every adult within Towa City.
 Komaru Naegi and her partner Toko Fukawa fight off the forces of Monokuma with the assistance of A.I. ally Shirokuma, inhabiting an all-white Monokuma body, while the Warriors of Hope are overseen by an all-black gangster-themed Kurokuma variant.
 Followers of the Warriors of Hope and Ultimate Despair additionally wear masks based on Monokuma.
-Ultimately, the Monokuma army is revealed to have been mass-produced by Haiji Towa and Tokuichi Towa for the forces of Ultimate Despair while also producing weapons for the Future Foundation to fight them, war profiteering, before their factory was commandeered by the Warriors of Hope and surrogate daughter and heir of Junko Enoshima and the Towa Group, Monaca Towa.
-Both Shirokuma's and Kurokuma's A.I. systems are revealed to be those of the Alter Ego Junko Enoshima, who commands a giant Monokuma named Big Bang Monokuma in a final battle against Toko and Komaru.
+Ultimately, the Monokuma army is revealed to have been mass-produced by Tokuichi Towa for the forces of Ultimate Despair while also producing weapons for the Future Foundation to fight them, war profiteering, before their factory was commandeered by the Warriors of Hope and surrogate daughter and heir the Towa Group, Monaca Towa.
+Both Shirokuma's and Kurokuma's A.I. systems are revealed to be those of the Alter Ego Junko Enoshima who commands a giant Monokuma named Big Bang Monokuma against Toko and Komaru.
 Upon being defeated, the pair's A.I. systems are retrieved by Izuru Kamukura, sparking the chain of events leading to Danganronpa 2: Goodbye Despair.